 Because people drop out, can’t make it, or can’t be reached for follow-up in studies, which ultimately skews any data and results (just like if you’re planning a party where 88 people RSVP, but only 25 show up😑).
 For future research reading, that means results and what authors might try to say may look waaay more effective and powerful versus the actual number of people they collected data from (if you have 88 plate settings prepared, it looks a lot more important than 15😄).

-The authors keep going with a bunch of other cool-nerdy-research things like fixed effects model, Chi-square test, and their subgroup analyses for acute vs critical and older vs younger, but I’ll just let you peruse those for your own pleasure😉🤓.
+The authors keep going with a bunch of other cool-nerdy-research things, but I’ll just let you peruse those for your own pleasure😉🤓.

 Get ready, because there is are a LOT of results to take in.
 Some good, some bad, some ugly that you may not want to look at.
-But keep in mind, we as clinicians need to know not only what to do for our patients, but also if what we’re doing is actually significantly & clinically making a difference in their recovery, and sometimes that may mean we stop certain practices based on what we learn (I mean, hands up for all those who were taught way back that rubbing the back of throats was helpful and chin tuck=aspiration cure🙋♀️🤦♀️🙇♀️🤫?!???).
+But keep in mind, we as clinicians need to know not only what to do for our patients, but also if what we’re doing is actually significantly & clinically making a difference in their recovery.
+Sometimes that may mean we stop certain practices based on what we learn (I mean, hands up for all those who were taught way back that rubbing the back of throats was helpful and chin tuck=aspiration cure🙋♀️🤦♀️🙇♀️?!?).

 Luckily, all the 22 studies gave a rationale for their treatment, materials, and protocols as well as the number, frequency, timing, and intensity of any treatment session, which really helps others be able to replicate it at their own facilities and patients.
 Here are the main positive outcomes from what they found: